The one metric that actually predicts pipeline

 The reason this looks like magic on the dashboard but reads like accounting in the engagement is that the framework is not about creative.
 It is about measurement discipline applied to an editorial loop.
 The clipping team is good.
 The QVA is what makes the clipping team measurable.

-Two related FORKOFF reads if you want the operator-level mechanics: how 13 days of managed clipping turned into $1,290 MRR walks the first 13-day window of the case the QVA was built on, and the Founder Funnel OS shows where the qualified-view layer slots into a multi-channel pipeline operating system.
+Three related FORKOFF reads if you want the operator-level mechanics: how 13 days of managed clipping turned into $1,290 MRR walks the first 13-day window of the case the QVA was built on, the Founder Funnel OS shows where the qualified-view layer slots into a multi-channel pipeline operating system, and for the cost-side applications, the 3-way clipping agency vs in-house editor vs Opus Clip CPQV ledger applies the qualified-view denominator across all three buyer lanes with break-even math by production volume.

 The Bottom Line